Here’s What you Need to Know About the Foreclosure Process and Foreclosure Timeline in Texas and How to Stop Foreclosure.

 Selling Directly to a Home Buyer: If you’re up against a deadline and listing your house with a realtor seems risky or if you have a house that need some repairs, selling directly to a professional home buyer may be another option for stopping foreclosure.
 Unlike traditional buyers, most home buyers pay cash for houses.
 Because they pay cash, they’re able to cut out all the middle men (real estate agents, inspectors, appraisers, banks, etc.) that usually make the process of selling a home so difficult.
 This can considerably shorten the amount of time that it takes to sell a house.
 Most professional home buyers can close the sale in a few days.
 Additionally, most home buyers are in the business of making updates and repairs to houses, so they will be willing to buy a home that needs some work.

 What To Do Next

-If the options listed above don’t feel like a good fit for your situation, or you decide that you want, or need, to sell your home to prevent foreclosure, we may be able to help.
-We’ve helped many homeowners stop foreclosure in Texas and we understand the pain and frustration of going through foreclosure.
-If you think selling may be your best option, just fill in any of the forms so you can tell us about the house and leave us a way to contact you.
-By selling your home, you can prevent foreclosure before it’s too late, which will save your credit and allow you to turn your equity into cash.
+If you contact us, we can usually make you a fair all-cash offer within 48 hours.
+If you accept our offer, the closing can be scheduled in as little as 1 week…or on your schedule.
+If you think selling may be your best option, just fill in the form below and leave us a way to contact you.
+We’ve helped many homeowners stop foreclosure in Texas and we understand the frustration of going through foreclosure.
+By selling your home, you can stop foreclosure before it’s too late, which will save your credit and allow you to turn your equity into cash.
 We’ll do our best to help you quickly and safely navigate your options during these challenging times.